tacitknowledge/slow-light/proxy/README.md

 function class.
 Ranges represents a set of time intervals indicated in milliseconds.
 Params a is a set of additional specific paramters required for every behavior function.

-Ranges are indicates as a collection of time interval like in the following example:
+Ranges are indicates as a collection of time intervals like in the following example:

 ````json
 "ranges" : {"10000" : "20000", "30000" : "40000"},
 ```
+Limits of each interval are delimited by a colomn and different time intervals are separated by a comma.
+In the above example the first time interval starts at 10000 milliseconds from the begining of program and ends at 20000 milliseconds from the begining of program.

 ## Running several servers on different ports